 Many Australians put off creating a Will because of how complex it can be and the costs involved.
 When we are young, we think there is plenty of time for making a Will and organising how we want our estate to be distributed after we die.
 However, it’s critical that you get your affairs in order sooner rather than later.

-To assist you, we’ve outlined the average cost of making a Will with a lawyer (NSW), how a DIY Will kit compares and the basics of getting your Will organised.
+To assist you, we’ve outlined how a DIY Will kit compares with making a Will with a lawyer in NSW and the basics of getting your Will organised.
 If you have any questions about the cost of making a Will with a lawyer, please don’t hesitate to get in contact with our Wills and estate lawyers.

 How much does a Will cost in NSW with a lawyer?